A note on eigenvalue bounds for non-compact manifolds: Introduction

 where $\nu$ is the outward unit normal vector of $\partial A$.
 Combining both inequalities leads to the proof of the above estimate of the Cheeger constant $h$.

 Furthermore, let $ \eta=(1-d(\cdot,B_{s}(x))/r)_{+} $.
 Then,

 Hence, combining this with Proposition~\ref{p:bound} we conclude the statement of the theorem. \end{proof}

 \textbf{Acknowledgement}.
 The authors enjoyed the hospitality of TSIMF where this work was realized.
 MK acknowledges the financial support of the German Science Foundation (DFG).
-The authors are also grateful to Gerhard Knieper for helpful discussions.
+The authors are also grateful to Gerhard Knieper and the anonymous referees for helpful comments.